jeesang7/WizFi360-EVB-Pico-AZURE-C/examples/iothub_ll_c2d_sample/README.md

 1. Reset your board.

-2. If the iothub_ll_c2d_sample works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log, connecting to the Azure IoT and sending the message.
+2. If the iothub_ll_c2d_sample works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log, connecting to the Azure IoT Hub and sending the message.

 3. If you send the message using the Cloud-to-device message function of Azure IoT Explorer, you can see that the WizFi360-EVB-Pico receive the message.